Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift: Appendix Contents

 \section{Appendix Contents}

-In \Cref{appendix: further experiment details}, we explain the details of experiments conducted, including the creation of non-stationary datasets for LLM experiments and the behaviour of NS-DPO and SW-DPO in the synthetic setting.
+In \Cref{appendix: more related works}, we provide further related works on DPO algorithms, different alignment settings, and a discussion of works that consider time varying alignment problems. \Cref{appendix: gradient analysis} analyses the gradient of the NS-DPO objective. \Cref{appendix: further experiment details} explains the details of experiments conducted, including the creation of non-stationary datasets for LLM experiments and the behaviour of NS-DPO and SW-DPO in the synthetic setting.
 We provide proofs of our theoretical analysis in \Cref{appendix: offline learning analysis} step by step.
-Some of the in-depth derivations necessary for the theoretical analysis are separately presented in \Cref{appendix: applying Bernstein's inequality} and \Cref{appendix: setting gamma}.
+In-depth derivations necessary for deriving the learning error are separately presented in \Cref{appendix: applying Bernstein's inequality}.